LangsterGA/Activity8/README.md

 ![image](https://user-images.githubusercontent.com/19505814/122817500-f95d2500-d2a5-11eb-8e87-8bfb5bd7f666.png)

  This field will be used to join the case data to the shapefile.
-(I should check and see if it is naturally coming out or if you have to specify it).

 ## Step 2.
 Reformat extracted file before import to QGIS
 Prior to mapping, the case export file from Go.Data should be reformatted.
 This is necessary since there are columns with characters in the header and dashes are used in the file name.
 In Excel, or a similar application, the column named “Addresses Location ID (1)” is changed to “Location_ID”.
 This column is used for aggregating and joining, so it has to be formatted properly for QGIS.
 For the csv file that was exported, in the filename you will replace the dashes with underscores, or just remove them.
 In the example below the filename represents data that was exported from Go.Data on June 6, 2021.